sunjeevs/AWS-Projects/Evolution-Elastic-Architecture/Stages/Stage 1 - Setup and Manual Wordpress Build.md

 # STAGE 1B - Create SSM Parameter Store values for wordpress

 Storing configuration information within the SSM Parameter store scales much better than attempting to script them in some way.
-In this sub-section you are going to create parameters to store the important configuration items for the platform you are building.
+In this sub-section, parameters will be created to store the important configuration items for the platform being built.

 Open a new tab to https://console.aws.amazon.com/systems-manager/home?region=us-east-1
 Click on `Parameter Store` on the menu on the left